 To find the reason, and a potential treatment, the ophthalmologist decided to seek an answer in the DNA of Blacks.
-His journey took him into the eyes of Ghana, a west African nation where glaucoma is also widespread.
+His journey took him to Ghana, a West African nation where glaucoma is also widespread.

 Allingham believes researchers have a better chance of finding the offending gene in Ghana because the nation is more than 98 percent African.
 He and his researchers hope the lack of outsiders in the population will help them isolate the gene or genes that lead to glaucoma in that nation — and possibly in Blacks in the United States, many of whom trace their ancestry to slaves brought to this country from Ghana.

-“I really didn’t think African-Americans came to this country and then developed glaucoma,” he said.
+“I really didn’t think African-Americans came to this country and then developed glaucoma,’’ he says.
 “The U.S. is a melting pot.
 When you look at it genetically, 25 percent of African-Americans have European blood.
-Our population in the U.S. is not what you’d call a pure population genetically.”
+Our population in the U.S. is not what you’d call a pure population genetically.’’

 Glaucoma is the leading cause of irreversible blindness in the world and affects about 2 percent of the American population 40 years and older, according to the National Eye Institute in Bethesda, Md.
 Blacks are nearly three times more likely than Whites to suffer from the disease.

-The disease rate isn’t known in Ghana, where no studies of glaucoma have been conducted, Allingham said.
-The entire country has about five ophthalmologists for its 18 million residents — and none specialize in glaucoma, said Pratap Challa, a researcher on Allingham’s team.
+The disease rate isn’t known in Ghana, where no studies of glaucoma have been conducted, Allingham says.
+The entire country has about five ophthalmologists for its 18 million residents — and none specialize in glaucoma, says Pratap Challa, a researcher on Allingham’s team.

 For the past eight years, Allingham and a team of researchers from Duke University have worked intermittently in Ghana, tending to glaucoma patients, teaching health care providers to treat eye disease and collecting blood samples from families with a history of glaucoma.

-In Ghana, blindness often leads to a life spent in one room, alone, Allingham said.
+In Ghana, blindness often leads to a life spent in one room, alone, Allingham says.

-“The families take care of them, but they don’t go anywhere,” he said.
+“The families take care of them, but they don’t go anywhere,’’ he says.
 “There’s no resources for the blind.
 When you see it firsthand, it’s really sad.
-It’s horrifically sad to see little children.”
+It’s horrifically sad to see little children.’’

 Two years ago, the National Eye Institute agreed to finance a three-year, $450,000 pilot project led by Allingham, allowing his research team to make more regular visits to Ghana.
-They are also working with a team at the University of Ghana in Accra, the nation’s capital, that examines patients, collects blood samples, extracts DNA and stores the samples.
+They are also working with a team at the University of Ghana in Accra, the nation’s capital, that examines patients, collects and stores blood samples and extracts DNA.

 — Associated Press